arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 - Lord Kallig "blood of my blood"
 - "This temple became my kingdom" -- Kallig
 - "Your strength would return our family to glory"
+- Artifact was used by Tulak Horde when he conquered the Dromand system
+- Only you can complete the rutual

+Plans: You are on the trail of the lost artifacts of Tulak Hord, which are believed to be key to a secret ritual that will grant you great power.
+Darth Zash has traced one of these artifacts to Balmorra.
+Use your ship’s galaxy map to travel to Balmorra.

 ##### Khem